Cyb3rHun73rs/CTF-WRITE-UPS/picoCTF-2024/Forensics/Scan Surprise.md

 * QR Code Scanner Apps eg QR Code Reader & Barcode Scanner
 * QR Code Scanners in Web Browsers eg Google Chrome, safari

+the output of the scan was the flag :smile:

 ## flag
     picoCTF{p33k_@_b00_0194a007}